gsamokovarov/skiptrace/README.md

 # Bindex [![Build Status](https://travis-ci.org/gsamokovarov/bindex.svg?branch=master)](https://travis-ci.org/gsamokovarov/bindex)

-When Ruby raises an exception, it leaves you backtraces to help you figure out where did the exception originated in.
+When Ruby raises an exception, it leaves you a backtrace to help you figure out where did the exception originated in.
 Bindex gives you the bindings as well.
-This can help you introspect the state of the Ruby program when the exception happened.
+This can help you introspect the state of the Ruby program when at the point the exception occurred.

 ## Usage